sivel/sai/README.md

 This application offers no itself.
 Use a web or proxy server in front for username/password protection.

 Your playbooks and inventory scripts can also take advantage of the above environment variables to implement security.

+## Logging

+This application provides no built in logging of actions.
+It is recommended that you utilize a callback plugin within ansible for this purpose.

+To utilize a callback plugin, create a directory at `~/sai/sai/playbooks/callback_plugins` and place your callback plugins inside of that directory.

+Sai will call all of the same callbacks that the `ansible-playbook` command utilizes.